naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/diffilo_iclr25/README.md

 ```
 @inproceedings{diffilo_iclr25,
 title = {Differentiable Integer Linear Programming},
-author = {author = {Zijie Geng and Jie Wang and Xijun Li and Fangzhou Zhu and Jianye HAO and Bin Li and Feng Wu}},
+author = {Zijie Geng and Jie Wang and Xijun Li and Fangzhou Zhu and Jianye HAO and Bin Li and Feng Wu},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }